devopsgroup-io/vagrant-digitalocean/README.md

    droplet in.
 It defaults to `New York 2`.
 - `provider.size` - A string representing the size to use when creating a new droplet (e.g. `1GB`).
 It defaults to `512MB`.
+- `provider.private_networking` - A boolean flag indicating whether to
+  a private network interface (if the region supports private networking).
+It defaults to `false`.
-- `provider.private_networking` - A boolean flag indicating whether to enable a private network interface (if the region supports private networking).
+- `backups_enabled` - A boolean flag indicating whether to enable backups for the droplet.
 It defaults to `false`.
 - `provider.ssh_key_name` - A string representing the name to use when creating a Digital Ocean SSH key for droplet authentication.
 It defaults to `Vagrant`.
 - `provider.setup` - A boolean flag indicating whether to setup a new user